EbraimSambo/public-json/README.md

     <a href="https://www.npmjs.com/package/commandkit"><img src="https://img.shields.io/npm/dt/commandkit?maxAge=3600" alt="npm downloads" /></a>
 </div>

-# CommandKit
+# PUBLIC JSON

-CommandKit is a library that makes it easy to handle commands and events in your Discord.js projects.
+PUBLIC JSON is a library that makes it easy to handle commands and events in your Discord.js projects.

 > **Supports Discord.js version 14**